AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 By all measures, Bonsai performed extremely well for displaying visual stimuli.
 Stimulus rendering intervals were consistently within 2 ms of the median, and measured photodiode flips occurred within 50 microseconds of the expected interval.
 There was no evidence of dropped frames, except when the rendering loop was pushed to the limit, e.g. with hundreds of simultaneous drifting gratings.
 Performance did not deteriorate when camera frames were acquired and saved in parallel (although no online video processing was attempted).

 It's safe to say that Bonsai's performance is better than Camstim, which often shows dropped frames and irregular stimulus intervals.

+### Discussion on Bonsai programming concepts.

+Bonsai is a "visual reactive programming language" which, at its core, is a wrapper around the [ReactiveX](http://reactivex.io/) library with interfaces to many common I/O devices used for behavioral neuroscience experiments.
+ReactiveX is based on concepts from *functional programming*, which may be unfamiliar to those of us who spend the vast majority of our time writing *procedural* code in languages such as Python.
+In particular, Labview and Python programmers could be misled to under-appreciate the importance of laying the foundation of these concepts prior to jumping into coding.
+This can make it difficult to follow the logic behind more complex Bonsai workflows, and can be a major impediment to constructing novel workflows.

+When first learning Bonsai, it is natural to try to translate concepts from procedural languages into our workflows.
+Indeed, there are many cases where this is neither possible nor desirable.
+Bonsai (and functional languages in general), surrender certain abilities in order to make it possible to write more performant, maintainable code.
+[We wrote a guide to highlight those differences](https://github.com/AllenInstitute/bonsai_workflows/blob/master/Documentation/Bonsai_for_Python_Programmers.md).

+Further documentation of Bonsai key aspects would be instrumental and is likely going to be necessary in the coming years.

+### Components to develop and integrate

+Based on our experience, the following list contain the component that will need to be developed for Bonsai Integration in the pipeline.
+  - External interfacing
+    - Messaging to and from Bonsai to enable interaction with BehaviorMon, WSE and MouseDirector.
+  - Additional Hardware Interfaces
+    - Implement DAQ digital input
+    - Enhanced encoder
+  - Determine output file formats
+    - Bonsai must produce an experimental record (similar to the current pkl file)

 ### Data format